Leonardo da Vinci's Masterpieces (Self Guided), Milan

 Sight(s) Featured in This Guide:

-- Santa Maria delle Grazie Church, "The Last Supper" Fresco
+• Chiesa di Santa Maria delle Grazie (Church of Holy Mary of Grace); "The Last Supper" fresco

-Shortly after the cardinal's death, the library acquired a twelve-volume set of drawings and manuscripts by Leonardo da Vinci, known as Codex Atlanticus, created between 1478 and 1519.
-This is the largest collection of Leonardo’s writings on practically every area of human knowledge: mechanics, mathematics, astronomy, botany, geography, physics, chemistry, architecture and philosophy.
-It also contains the artist’s drawings, sketches and fables.
-For conservation purposes, the display of 22 files in the Federiciana Hall rotates every three months.
+One of the main attractions here is the Codex Atlanticus, a collection of twelve volumes of drawings and manuscripts created by Leonardo da Vinci between 1478 and 1519.
+Containing the artist's drawings, sketches and fables, it is undoubtedly the largest collection of Leonardo's writings on practically every area of human knowledge: mechanics, mathematics, astronomy, botany, geography, physics, chemistry, architecture and philosophy.

 Part of the library is the famous Pinacoteca Ambrosiana, the art gallery, featuring da Vinci's "Portrait of a Musician", Caravaggio's "Basket of Fruit", as well as Raffaello's life-size, pencil and carbon sketch of the "The School of Athens", a full-color final version of which is displayed in the Vatican.